Expertise: Economics of education; applied public finance and public policy analysis, with special emphasis on education issues

 Thomas B. Fordham Prize for Excellence in Education (2004)

-Hanushek is also chairman of the Executive Committee for the Texas Schools Project at the University of Texas at Dallas and a research associate of the National Bureau of Economic Research.
+Hanushek is also chairman of the Executive Committee for the Texas Schools Project at the University of Texas at Dallas, a research associate of the National Bureau of Economic Research, and area coordinator for Economics of Education with the CESifo Research Network.
 He formerly served as chair of the Board of Directors of the National Board for Education Sciences.

-His recent book, Schoolhouses, Courthouses, and Statehouses: Solving the Funding-Achievement Puzzle in America's Public Schools, describes how improved school finance policies can be used to meet our achievement goals.
-Earlier books include Courting Failure, the Handbook on the Economics of Education, The Economics of Schooling and School Quality, Improving America’s Schools, Making Schools Work, Educational Performance of the Poor, and Education and Race, along with numerous widely cited articles in professional journals.
+His most recent book, with Paul Peterson and Ludger Woessmann, Endangering Prosperity: A Global View of the American School, documents the huge economic costs of continuing to have mediocre schools.
+Earlier books include Schoolhouses, Courthouses, and Statehouses, Courting Failure, Handbook on the Economics of Education, The Economics of Schooling and School Quality, Improving America’s Schools, Making Schools Work, Educational Performance of the Poor, and Education and Race, along with numerous widely cited articles in professional journals.

-Hanushek previously held academic appointments at the University of Rochester, Yale University, and the U.S. Air Force Academy.
-He served in government as deputy director of the Congressional Budget Office.
-He has been appointed to a variety of policy commissions including the Governor’s Committee on Education Excellence in California.
+Hanushek previously held academic appointments at the University of Rochester, Yale University, and the US Air Force Academy and served in government as deputy director of Congressional Budget Office.
 He is a member of the National Academy of Education and the International Academy of Education along with being a fellow of the Society of Labor Economists and the American Education Research Association.
 He was awarded the Fordham Prize for Distinguished Scholarship in 2004.

 A distinguished graduate of the United States Air Force Academy, he completed his PhD in economics at the Massachusetts Institute of Technology.
 He served in the US Air Force from 1965 to 1974.